SC0R9I0N/DND-character-creator/README.md

 Known Issues:
 - None at the moment, but currently cuts off after finishing the point buying process once an HP and Modifiers have been calculated.

+Update (3/4/25)
+- No update today for the script.
+Been thinking of implementation techniques for the weapons since this project is way too small to warrant including every weapon, spell, and cantrip within 5e